vdhamer/Photo-Club-Hub/.github/README.md

     * :

 <a/></p>
-Now each photographer is on his/her own, and determines which images to display, how to host them, and how to present them.
+Here each photographer determines which images to display, how to host them, and how to present them.

 <ul><details><summary>